 - 2 cups fresh spinach

 - 1 tablespoon sesame seed

-- 2-3 tablespoon vegetable oil
+- 2 tablespoon vegetable oil

 - Combine all ingredients for beef and marinate in a bowl.
-Mix using spoon or hand and let it marinate for at least 15 minutes.
+Mix using spoon or hand and let it marinate for at least 30 minutes.

 - Add the carrots and mushrooms and stir-fry for another minute.
 Add the onions and bell peppers and cook for another minute.
-Lastly add the spinach, green onions and the remaining sauce from marinate (if any) and the noodles.
-Fry for a few minutes until noodles are cooked about 2-3 minutes.
-Sprinkle with sesame seed and serve.
+Lastly, add the spinach, green onions and the remaining beef marinate (if any).
+Cook for 30 seconds and then add the cooked noodles.
+Toss with the rest of the ingredients for 2-3 minutes until noodles are fully cooked.

 - Transfer to a large bowl or serving dish.
 Cut the cooked egg white and yolk into thin strips and add on top of the noodles.
 Sprinkle with sesame seed and serve.

 - You may use presoaked dried shiitake mushroom or oyster mushroom.